-(1) Calculated based on the difference between the market price of the Common Shares underlying the Options on the vesting date and the exercise price of the Options on the vesting date.
+(1) Calculated based on the difference between the volume weighted average price of the Common Shares underlying the Options 5 days preceding the vesting date and the exercise price of the Options on the vesting date.

 (2) Other than the RSU Plan, the Corporation does not have any share based awards.
+The value of vested RSUs was based on the volume weighted average price for the 5 days preceding November 25, 2015.

 (3) The Corporation does not have non-equity incentive plans in place for NEOs, other than a discretionary annual bonus structure.
-The table above describes the bonuses that were paid to the NEOs in 2014.
+The table above describes the bonuses that were paid to the NEOs in 2015.